 To remain competitive, a whorehouse needed to ‘refresh its merchandise’ periodically to keep regular clientele coming and to attract new ones (De Graeve 2010).
 For this, whores were being exchanged among houses, within towns and between towns.
 Girls were, in fact, sold because a new madam would pay the outstanding debt of the girl to the former madam.
 Rotations of whores happened each three to four months.
 This practice was especially in place from the late seventeenth century and during the full eighteenth century.
 At the end of the nineteenth century, this was referred to as white slavery.
 It became a moral panic and people petitioned the government to halt this.
 Advised by the abolitionists it led to restrictive policies against procuring and trafficking of women, and brothels were shut down.
 Driving prostitution underground, again.
 History repeating.

 As noted earlier, prostitutes were mainly working in the garment and textile industry before, and, to a lesser extent, former cleaning maids.
 A profile applicable throughout the seventeenth century until around 1720.
 Not so much housemaids of earlier profession.
 Housemaids were often better paid and enjoyed accommodation.
 More or less the best job a lower-class girl could obtain.
-Average age of whores was between 21 and 25 years (Dussen 2020).
+Average age of whores was between 21 and 25 years, and prostitutes older than 30 years were a unicum.
+An exception to the rule was Marrij Pieters alias Noordse Marrie 'northern Mary', who at the age of 48 still walked in the alley Jan de Vriesesteeg, a streetwalking zone in Amsterdam, in the year 1709.
+At the age of 54, Marrij was apprehended again.
+With that, she is the oldest documented sex worker traced in the city records (Thuijs 2020, Dussen 2020).
 Of the prostitutes apprehended in Amsterdam, only about 20 percent was born in Amsterdam.
 The rest came from other towns in the Republic, or from Scandinavia and northern, coastal Germany (Van de Pol 2010).
 At the same time, Dutch and German women were working as prostitutes in England as well (Cordingly 2001).
 Prostitutes in the early modern period tended to come from disrupted family environments.
 For example domestic violence, death of a family member or abandonment by the husband (Pluskota 2017).